read

 fee-only fiduciary advisors.

-distribution-specific analysis.
-Only 18.49% of advisors currently use
+Only 18.49% of advisors currently use any retirement distribution

-any retirement distribution planning tool according to the T3 2026
+planning tool according to the T3 2026 survey, which means advisors who

 The Bottom Line